Tata Motors: Tata Ace

 Tata Ace, India's first indigenously developed sub-one-ton minitruck, was launched in May 2005.
-The minitruck was a huge success in India with auto analysts claiming that Ace had changed the dynamics of the light commercial vehicle (LCV) market in the country by creating a new market segment termed the small commercial vehicle segment.
+The minitruck was a huge success in India with auto analysts claiming that Ace had changed the dynamics of the LCV market in the country by creating a new market segment termed the small commercial vehicle segment.
 Ace rapidly emerged as the first choice for transporters and single truck owners for city and rural transport.

 By October 2005, LCV sales of Tata Motors had grown by 36.6% to 28,537 units due to the rising demand for Ace.
 The Ace was built with a load body produced by Autoline Industries.

 By 2005, Autoline was producing 300 load bodies per day for Tata Motors.
 Ace is still a top seller for TML with 500,000 units sold by June 2010.
 In 2011, Tata Motors invested Rs 1000 crore in Dharwad Plant, Karnataka, with the capacity of 90,000 units annually and launched two models of 0.5-T capacity as Tata Ace Zip, Magic Iris.
 Ace has also been exported to several Asian, European, South American, and African countries and all-electric models are sold through Polaris Industries' Global Electric Motorcars division.
 In Sri Lanka, it is sold through Diesel & Motor Engineering (DIMO) PLC under the name of DIMO Batta.